sophiemiddleton/Offline/TEveEventDisplay/README.md

 This branch is very much a "work-in-progress" way it is currently structured is not optimal.
 Currently there are a number of Interfaces defined in ``dict classes`` in the ``src`` directory:

+### gdml

+The GDML file used here can be regenerated using: ```mu2e -c mu2eG4/fcl/gdmldump.fcl```.
+It contains the entire Mu2e World.

-### Geometry
+### Geom Interface

-Contains callers for access to Tracker and Calo
+Contains callers for access to Tracker and Calo geometry.
+This class also contains functions to set visability of different elements absed on their names within the gdml.

 ### Drawing

-Contains drawing options
+Contains drawing options for both hits and clusters.
+These are cosmetic features.

 ### Collection Interface

-Not yet used but will be as we move towards a more complex design
+Not yet used but will be as we move towards a more complex design. bsed on EventDisplay infrastructure.

 ### Particle Interface